Canada Prime Rate

 Historically, the Bank of Canada Prime Rate along with the Prime Rate in the United States were the rates of interest given on loans to excellent customers who had ideal credit histories.
 Many businesses, for instance, would benefit by getting their interest rate at that bottom line number.

 The Canada Prime Rate is generally the same or very close within large banks, just as the United States’ Prime Rate is generally the same throughout the banking system.
-It’s also possible to get a short term loan with a lower interest rate than the Bank of Canada Prime Rate, because it’s not a law but rather a consensus.
+It’s also possible to get a short term loan with a lower interest rate than the Bank of Canada overnight interest rate, because it’s not a law but rather a consensus.

 Occasionally, banks may offer rates below prime to their most outstanding credit customers in the hopes of creating new business.
 Getting a rate lower than prime is highly unlikely today, however, when interest rates are already so low.